Level: Seminary level & First cycle (60 ECTS credits)

 The second year this is combined with practical work in the caritative sector.

-This is a college program which means that courses at both folk high school level and university level are included.
+This is a college program which means that courses at both community college level and university level are included.
 Students are always informed about the level of the course at each individual course start.

 Courses at university level use examination forms including but not limited to: written examinations, seminars, PM's, take-home examinations, interpretation exercises, oral examinations and essays.
 In addition, mandatory attendance with limited exceptions also applies.